 - Reporting and analytics.
 In the form of data analytics, managed service providers provide reports on a regular basis.
 This report contains an evaluation of the performance of an organization’s network and other key performance indicators or KPIs.
 This report also includes suggestions and recommendations for system improvement.

 As mentioned above, organizations are already drawn to remote IT services.
 However, why are they using this model instead of the break/fix approach?
 Below are several reasons organizations employ managed IT services:

 - Protection and security of data

 If an organization works with clients and other organizations, it is essential that they can trust the organization with their data.
 They will have no worries about doing business with an organization if it has a safe and secure IT system with the support of managed service providers.
-Moreover, by availing of managed IT services, an organization can have peace of mind because it is confident that the IT system complies with specific standards and regulations in securing data.
+Moreover, by availing of managed or remote IT services, an organization can have peace of mind because it is confident that the IT system complies with specific standards and regulations in securing data.

 - Round-the-clock monitoring

 Unlike the break/fix model where IT support is only given when there are issues to be solved, managed IT services come with 24/7 IT monitoring and consultation to ensure that systems are working well all the time.
 Sometimes an organization won’t even notice that there are bugs to be fixed.
 This means that even small problems are fixed before an organization knows it.

 Uptime refers to the time during which a device or a computer is operational and working.
 Employing managed IT services from service providers will keep an organization’s IT systems up and running 24/7.
 During downtime, a time when a computer network is not running, untold harm to your system might happen during emergencies.
 Managed service providers offer an organization a business disaster recovery plan in case of these scenarios.

 - Latest technology trends are accessible